 The risk is highest for those who live in or travel to tropical climates.
 Malaria is most common in Africa, Asia, and Latin America.

 Symptoms appear 10 days to 4 weeks after a mosquito bite.
 Common ones may be:

-You will be asked about your symptoms, medical history, and travel history.
+Your doctor will ask about your symptoms, and health and travel history.
 A physical exam will be done.
-Malaria will be diagnosed with blood tests.
-The blood test will also help identify the specific type of parasite causing your infection.
+Malaria is diagnosed with blood tests.

 Centers for Disease Control and Prevention

 Malaria.
 Center for Disease Control website.
 Available at: https://www.cdc.gov/parasites/malaria/index.html.
 Accessed February 8, 2021.

 Malaria.
 EBSCO DynaMed s website.
 Available at: https://www.dynamed.com/condition/malaria Accessed February 8, 2021.

 Malaria and travelers for US residents.
 Center for Disease Control website.
 Available at: https://www.cdc.gov/malaria/travelers/index.html.
 Accessed February 8, 2021.

 Malaria prophylaxis for travelers.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/prevention/malaria-prophylaxis-for-travelers .
 Accessed February 8, 2021.

 Misni N, Nor ZM, et al. Repellent effect of microencapsulated essential oil in lotion formulation against mosquito bites.
 J Vector Borne Dis.
 2017;54(1):44-53.